teppi77/hangman/README.md

-# A hangman game in PHP
+# A simple game framework in PHP

 This project is used as practice to refactor a bad code base into something better.
 The application can be run via the commandline or as an application on a webserver.